 Basically, it’s a mix of top and bottom of funnel initiatives.

-Video is also becoming more popular for sales enablement in the middle of the funnel and has proven to be a successful tool for sales reps to move prospects further down the buyer’s journey and build rapport without being too invasive.
-Nearly a quarter (24%) of businesses use video in sales conversations, according to the 2019 Benchmark Report.
+Video is also becoming more popular for sales enablement in the middle of the funnel and has proven to be a successful tool for sales reps to move prospects further down the buyer’s journey and accelerate deal cycles.
+Using video in sales conversations has increased by 93% year-over-year, according to our annual benchmark findings.

 7. ‘If My Video Doesn’t go Viral, There’s No Point’